AmitGujar/Electro-Converter/README.md

 # Electro Converter

-### Electro Converter is an Electron-based Web Application which allows some Mathematical Conversions like Temperature, Speed, Light, and Weight.
+### Electro Converter is an Electron-based Desktop Application which allows some Mathematical Conversions like Temperature, Speed, Light, and Weight.
 Currently this calculator only supports only Four Conversions, More Features will be added in future builds.

 ### NOTE - Electro Converter is under Development (Installer for Windows will available soon).